Flat Fee MLS Entry Only Listing Fees & Commissions

 Entry Only New England is a member of the Stuart St James family of real estate related brands.
 Stuart St James will be the real estate brokerage that enters your property into the MLS.
 If an agent of Stuart St James brings one of their clients to the table as a buyer or renter of your property, that agent will be entitled to the Buyer’s Agent or Cooperating Broker commission you set during the MLS listing process.

-For any inquiries we receive on your flat fee MLS listing directly from buyers via third part websites like Zillow or Trulia, we promptly facilitate that buyer connecting with you directly by giving them your contact information, and that inquiry is not shared with a Stuart St James agent in any form or fashion – for more information on this specific topic, please see Test Communication Integrity after You List FSBO on the MLS.
+For any inquiries we receive on your flat fee MLS listing directly from buyers via third party websites like Zillow or Trulia, we promptly facilitate that buyer connecting with you directly by giving them your contact information, and that inquiry is not shared with a Stuart St James agent in any form or fashion – for more information on this specific topic, please see Test Communication Integrity after You List FSBO on the MLS.

 Flat Fee MLS Entry Only Listing Basics